michelleckelly/mimsy/README.md

 ### Description

 `mimsy` is the unofficial R package for transforming raw MIMS (Membrane Inlet Mass Spectrometer, Bay Instruments) data into dissolved gas concentration readings.
-The `mimsy` function calculate dissolved gas concentrations and ratios (N2, O2, Ar) based on gas solubility at specific temperature, pressure, and salinity.
+The `mimsy` function calculates dissolved gas concentrations and ratios (N2, O2, Ar) based on gas solubility at specific temperature, pressure, and salinity.
 Oxygen solubility calculations based on Garcia and Gordon (1992); nitrogen and argon solubility calculations based on Hamme and Emerson (2004).
 See `mimsy` for full reference list.
 Supports dual-temperature standard calibration.

 ### Installation